sprinuko/kurage/README.md

 qmk compatible, uses a promicro/other similar boards

-designed with full hotswapability in mind
+designed to be fully hotswappable